$K(1)$-local $K$-theory of Azumaya algebras: Introduction

-\begin{rmk*} This corollary shows that while we can read \Cref{thm:BrwithK} as we discussed it so far in the introduction, as a statement about remembering something about Azumaya algebras from their $K$-theory, we can also read it as a tool to compute $\Gpic$'s and $\Gm$'s. \Cref{cor:GmLQ} is an example of such a calculation, but for example since $\Sph_{K(1)}$ can often be described as the $K(1)$-local $K$-theory of a field, one can also use our results to compute\footnote{In fact, one can use our methods also at the prime $2$, when $\Sph_{K(1)}$ is not the $K(1)$-local $K$-theory of a finite field.} $\Gpic(\Sph_{K(1)})$, thus ``reversing'' the flow of information. \end{rmk*} As already mentioned, part of the above theorem in the case of a field is the statement that $p$-power torsion Brauer classes satisfy a Künneth theorem.
+In this case, there is an equivalence \end{cor*} As already mentioned, part of \Cref{thm:BrwithK} in the case of a field is the statement that $p$-power torsion Brauer classes satisfy a Künneth theorem.
 In full generality, we are unable to prove this, but we have the following result: \begin{thmx}[\Cref{cor:AzKünneth}] Let $X$ be a qcqs scheme such that $p\in\Gm(X)$.
 Suppose $A$ is an Azumaya algebra over $X$ such that after pullback to $X\times_{\Spec(\Z[\frac{1}{p}])}\Spec(\Z[\frac{1}{p},\zeta_{p^\infty}])$, $A$ is split by a $G$-Galois cover, for some $p$-group $G$.